jhudsl/tidyversecourse/docs/05-prediction.md

   tune::last_fit(pm_split)
 ```

-The `overallfit` output has a lot of really useful information about how the model, the data test and training split, and the predictions for the testing data.
+The `overallfit` output has a lot of really useful information about the model, the data test and training split, and the predictions for the testing data.

 To see the performance on the test data we can use the `collect_metrics()` function like we did before.